glitchub/nanocom/README.md

 Usage:

-    nanocom [options] serial_device
+    nanocom [options] /dev/ttyX|host:port

-where:
+Connect tty to specified target, which is either a serial device (if target contains a '/') or a TCP host (if target contains a ':').

+Options:

-    -d      - toggle DTR high on start
+    -b       - backspace keys sends DEL instead of BS -d       - toggle serial port DTR high on start
+    -e       - enter key sends LF instead of CR
-    -f file - tee received serial data to specified file -k      - enable keylock
+    -f file  - tee received data to specified file
-    -l      - ENTER key sends LF
-    -n      - use existing stty config, do not force 115200 N-8-1 -r      - try to reconnect to serial device if it won't open or closes with error -s      - BS key sends DEL
-    -t      - enable timestamps (use twice to enable dates) -x      - show unprintable chars as hex (use twice to show all chars as hex)
+    -n       - use existing serial port config, do not force 115200 N-8-1 -r       - try to reconnect to target if it won't open or closes with error -t       - enable timestamps (use twice to enable dates) -x       - show unprintable chars as hex (use twice to show all chars as hex)

+Once connected, pressing the escape character CTRL+\ enters command mode, supporting the following commands:

+    b        - toggle backspacekey sends DEL or BS e        - toggle enter key sends LF or CR p        - pass escape (CTRL-\) to target q        - quit
+    t        - cycle timestamps off, time, or date+time x        - cycle hex off, unprintable, or all
+    ! cmd    - execute shell 'cmd' with stdin/stdout connected to target

+Enter any valid command, or just enter by itself, to exit command mode.